Support Us Button Widget

 Beasley’s Orchard | 2304 E. Main St., Danville

 Beasley’s makes berry picking as easy as strawberry pie.
-You can walk or take the free hayride shuttle to the strawberry patch, and the buckets the farm provides are yours to keep.
+Starting in late May, you can walk or take the free hayride shuttle to the strawberry patch, and the buckets the farm provides are yours to keep.
 U-pick raspberry season is expected to begin in June as well.
+Pro tip: Make sure you don’t miss the farm store for fresh eggs + meats, homemade baked goods, nostalgic candies, and even young seedlings so you can start your own berry patch.

 Have another farm you love?
 We’re berry curious.